bushstas/classy-loader/README.md

 ```
 ### globalPrefix

-A prefix that will be added to your element class names.<br>
+A prefix that will be added to your element class names.
-Special syntax will tell the loader whether add prefixes or not.<br>
+Special syntax will tell the loader whether add prefixes or not.
 By default, it has an empty value, so it means no prefix will be added if a local prefix not specified.

 ```javascript